EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/02-Fork-Repo.md

     ![copy-url](../img/copy-url.png)

-2. Open a new command prompt and change directories to the folder in which you want to clone the repo (e.g., D:\repos).
+2. Open a new command prompt/shell terminal and change directories to the folder in which you want to clone the repo (e.g., D:\repos).

 3. Once in the desired directory, run the following `git clone` command to download a copy of your fork onto your local machine.
 Ensure you replace the `<url_of_your_forked_repo>` url with the clone link you copied in the previous step.